rabbitholecomputing/ZuluSCSI-V6-util/wxWidgets/docs/x11/readme.txt

 - wxToggleButton implementation missing
 - wxSpinCtrl implementation missing
 - tooltips implementation missing
+- code common to the Motif and X11 ports needs to be merged
 - need thread safety in event loop

   Regards,